What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Temporal Span Proposal Network (TSPN)

 We design a video relation detector with the notion of object trajectories, relationness, temporal span, and relation labels.
 Formally, let $\mathcal{V}$ denote an input video, $\mathcal{O}$ be a set of object trajectories and $\mathcal{S}$, $\mathcal{T}$ and $\mathcal{R}$ denote the relationness score, temporal span, and relation, respectively.
 The goal is to build a model for $P({\theta}_{\text{VidVRD}} = (\mathcal{O}, \mathcal{S}, \mathcal{T}, \mathcal{R}) | \mathcal{V})$.
 The VidVRD can be factorized into three processes:

-The most fundamental yet essential part of relation reasoning is the reliable object detection, since relationships are established via interactions between two objects.
-Thus, we first detect categories and locations of objects appearing within the video.
-The rest of the processes are modeled by the TSPN.
-Specifically, TSPN can be break down into 1) relationness scoring and 2) relation \& temporal span prediction subprocesses.
+The most fundamental yet essential part of relation reasoning is the reliable object trajectory generation, since relationships are established between two objects.
+Thus, we first detect locations and predict categories of objects appearing within the video.
+The object trajectory proposal $P(\mathcal{O}|\mathcal{V})$ is typically modeled using an off-the-shelf object detector~\cite{ren2015faster} and multi-object tracker~\cite{wojke2017simple}.
+The subsequent steps can be break down into 1) relationness scoring and 2) relation \& temporal span prediction subprocesses.
 Given a set of object trajectory pairs, TSPN first calculates the probability that each pair will have a relation (\ie, relationness), and sample pairs of object trajectories with high relationness (\ie, pair-of-interest).
+We note that even for the same pair of objects, relationness can be different when the semantic identity of the subject and the object is reversed: $\mathcal{S}(\mathcal{O}_1 \rightarrow \mathcal{O}_2) \neq \mathcal{S}(\mathcal{O}_2 \rightarrow \mathcal{O}_1)$.
 TSPN finally predicts when relations start and end (\ie, temporal span) for all relation categories within a pair-of-interest.
+Note that a pair-of-interest can have multiple relations: $\mathcal{O}_1 \xrightarrow{\mathcal{R}_1, \cdots , \mathcal{R}_m} \mathcal{O}_2$.